pfrazee/electron-app-env/README.md

 Ultra
 =====

-Ultra is an experimental applications environment built on Electron.
+Ultra is an experimental browsing environment built on Electron.
-It upgrades node web-apps into integrated desktop apps.

 A typical application: